hluengas/WAS-110-untrusted-setup/README.md

 1. After the 8311 Community Firmware is installed on the WAS-110, you can configure its management interface to use an IP address on your internal network and delete the Untrusted Virutal Network (VLAN) and associated WiFi Network we created for the initial setup.
   - In the WAS-110 8311 Community Firmware WebUI navigate to `8133` -> `Configuration` -> `Management`
-  - Set the IP address to one on your local network Ex. `192.168.1.2`
+  - Set the IP address to one on your local network

+    Ex. `192.168.1.2`

-  - Set the subnet mask as that matches your local network Ex. `255.255.255.0`
+  - Set the subnet mask as that matches your local network

+    Ex. `255.255.255.0`

+  - After the WAS-110 reboots, you can now delete the "Untrusted" Virtual Network (VLAN) that was setup for this guide.
+  - Also delete the assoicated WiFi network if you created one
+  - Finally configure any ports you used back to your primary VLAN, to do this select the port and:
+    - Set `Native VLAN / Network` back to your primary Virtual Network (VLAN)
+    - Set `Tagged VLAN Management` back to `Allow All`